Last update: May 28, 2020

 With the health and safety of families living with dementia in mind, we have discontinued all of our in-person events until further notice.
 We have been working hard to generate online content, compile helpful resources, and are contacting families individually to check in.
-For regular updates please follow us on Facebook and sign-up for our mailing list.
+For regular updates please follow us on Facebook.To receive weekly updates via e-mail during this time, sign-up for our mailing list.

 Below are some tips and resources to support you during this time.